Nanasaki-Ai/Bangkok-Intersection/README.md

 The overall steps include:

 - **Object detection and tracking**

+  Track vehicles and pedestrians and obtain trajectory data.

 - **Region-based trajectory filtering**

+  Filter vehicles and pedestrians of interest based on trajectories and predefined areas.

 - **Background removal**

+  According to the trajectory data, the foreground is retained and the background is eliminated.

 - **Irrelevant vehicle elimination**

+  Only keep pedestrians and key vehicles to construct more refined trajectory features.

+To demonstrate the output at each step, we have prepared separate Python files corresponding to nearly every stage of the process.
+You can *follow them sequentially* or *download our preprocessed files* for quick reproduction.

 ## Step 1: Object Detection and Tracking

+You can **skip this step** by downloading the [tracking data](https://pan.baidu.com/s/1niuto7cPNf1DqRzpr8h0LQ?pwd=teou) (430MB) we preprocessed earlier.

+Make sure you have **downloaded the dataset and pretrained weights**.

+In addition, the **[operating environment](#pretrained-detector)** of YOLOv8 also needs to be configured.

+It is recommended to **put these files in a folder as follows**, and you can also **modify the path**.

+        -intersection-video\
+          -video_001.avi
+          -video_002.avi
+          ...
+          -video_120.avi
+        -detector_weight\
+          -m\
+            -weights\
+              -best.pt
+        -tracking.py

+Next, the YOLOv8 interface is called to sequentially process the video, outputting the trajectories obtained through object tracking.

+`python tracking.py`

+When running normally you will get the following in the same file:

+        -intersection-video
+        -detector_weight
+        -tracking.py
+        -tracking_output\
+          -video_001.txt
+          -video_002.txt
+          ...
+          -video_120.txt

+These txt files contain the raw tracking data.

 ## Step 2: Region-based Trajectory Filtering